zaphosting/docs/docs/webspace-plesk-ssl.md

 ![image](https://user-images.githubusercontent.com/13604413/159176800-483c32c6-bb31-47bf-91bb-38aab2b47288.png)

 A domain name and a value are given there.
-This must be permanently available as a TXT in the DNS of the domain, this is the only way Lets Encrypt can ensure that the domain is genuine and can be verified.
+This must be permanently available as a TXT in the DNS of the domain, this is the only way Let's Encrypt can ensure that the domain is genuine and can be verified.

 An entry in the DNS should look like this: